benank/chat2/README.md

 5. Continue on to the next section to finish up implementing chat2.

 ## Using the Package as Dependency
 When you want to use the chat as a dependency for your package, make sure to add it to your `jcmp_dependencies` array.
-You'll probably want to replace all instance of `chat` with `chat2` in dependencies of your packages.
-If you don't want to do that, you can change the name of this package to `chat` in the `package.json` in both this directory and within the `client_package` directory.
 You can then use the following code snippet to get the chat object:

 ```javascript
 const chat = jcmp.events.Call('get_chat')[0];